Former Carnotite Reduction Company

 - Frequently Asked Questions

-Ald.
-Sophia King (4thWard) is hosting a VIRTUAL meeting on February 25, 2021 at 5:30 pm to discuss the remediation of the Former Carnotite Reduction Company (Carnotite) site* located at 434 E. 26th St. City officials will be available to answer questions.
-Click here to register.
+The City of Chicago’s Department of Assets, Information & Services (AIS) and 4th Ward Alderman Sophia King are held a virtual public meeting on June 1, 2021 from 5:00 pm to 6:00 pm to discuss the remediation of the Former Carnotite Reduction Company site located at 434 E. 26th St.

 From approximately 1916 to 1921, Carnotite Reduction Company (Carnotite) operated an elemental radium separation and refining facility in Chicago in the vicinity of 2600 S. Inglehart Place, a street that no longer exists.
 Carnotite operated near what is now 434 E. 26th Street, Chicago, Illinois.
 The majority of this property later became part of the land occupied by the former Michael Reese Hospital (Site).
 The City of Chicago purchased the 37-acre former Michael Reese property in June 2009 and is the current owner.